 Color Constancy:

 We have conducted extensive research in the area of color constancy ( Ebner and Hansen, 2013; Ulucan, Ulucan and Ebner, 2022; Ulucan, Ulucan and Ebner, 2023).
+The color of an object appears to be constant irrespective of the light source that is illuminating the scene.
+Thus, the reflected light varies with the illuminant.
+The brain tries to estimate the object reflectance function in order to arrive at a color constant descriptor.
 We have developed a computational algorithm for color perception which can be mapped to the human visual system (Ebner, 2009).
 This algorithm is able to explain why color constancy performance varies whenever an object moves (Ebner, 2012).
 Our research also looks at recent advancements by neurologists and psychologists.
 Neurologists measure the response characteristics of individual neurons or neural assemblies.
 Psychologists conduct experiments by presenting different stimuli and questioning the subjects in an effort to learn about their perception.
 We use their results to validate our algorithms.

 Modeling of Lateral Interactions between Neurons: